Indian shares pressured by metal sell-off

-Both the NSE Nifty 50 index (.NSEI) and the S&P BSE Sensex (.BSESN) traded in a narrow range as Asian peers paused with investor risk appetite declining over inflationary worries.
+Both the NSE Nifty 50 index and the S&P BSE Sensex traded in a narrow range as Asian peers paused with investor risk appetite declining over inflationary worries.

 Investor sentiment, which was upbeat at the start of the week, took a hit on Wednesday after global stocks receded.